This promotional material is intended for UK Healthcare Professionals only.

 Adapted from Sievert KD, et al. 2014.8

-¶Study context: A pooled analysis of two randomised controlled trials, to evaluate the impact of BOTOX® on quality of life and practical aspects of daily living.
-The co-primary endpoints were the mean reduction in UI episodes per day and the proportion of patients reporting a positive response on the treatment benefit scale.9
+¶Study context: A pooled analysis of two randomised controlled trials, to evaluate the impact of BOTOX® on QoL and practical aspects of daily living.
+The co-primary endpoints were the mean reduction in UI episodes per day and the proportion of patients reporting a positive response on the Treatment Benefit Scale.9

 CIC does not impact upon QoL improvement9